 • bedding, wireless Internet, cable TV, phone, shared computer, printer, and free in-house laundry

-Every resident is expected to participate in a mandatory weekly house meeting, attend a minimum of 3 recovery meetings per week outside of the house, obtain an AA/NA sponsor with whom they meet on a weekly basis, be productive (school, work, volunteer, outpatient/day treatment) with their time for at least 20 hours per week, and complete and maintain an assigned house chore and kitchen duty.
+Every resident is expected to participate in a mandatory weekly house meetings, be productive (school, work, volunteer, outpatient/day treatment) with their time for at least 20 hours per week, and complete and maintain an assigned house chore and kitchen duty.